IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

 transporation cost of the unapplied validator).
 I think the machinery I've implemented would be able to do that, but it'd take some time to set up and to carry out the experiments.
-I can do that, but I don't think it'll change the results siginificantly.
+I can do that, but I don't think it'll change the results significantly.

 ## Appendix